Get Help Today(855) 593-1695

 Why And How Addiction Occurs In Loved Ones

-Other reasons for the addiction can include abusing prescription medications used to calm anxiety or to feel good.
-Someone may start off with the recommended dosage and transition to larger doses once they become tolerant.
-Because they are driven by the need to numb anxiety, he or she can go to great lengths to suppress anxious feelings by numbing them with drugs or alcohol.
+Other causes of addiction can include abusing prescription medications used to calm anxiety or to treat pain.
+Someone may start off with the recommended dosage and transition to larger doses once they develop a tolerance.
+Because they are driven by the need to numb anxiety or reduce pain, he or she can go to great lengths to suppress anxious feelings by numbing them with drugs or alcohol.
 In some cases, people abuse drugs to enhance their performance at work, school, or in the gym.
 Lastly, addictions can occur when people want to fit in or cave into peer pressure.

 How Treatment Can Help